Cimbasso

+In the modern orchestra, cimbasso parts are usually played by tuba players as a doubling instrument.
+Although most commonly used for performances of late Romantic Italian opera, it has since found increased and more diverse use.
+Jazz musician Mattis Cederberg uses cimbasso in big bands and as a solo instrument.
+Cimbasso is now commonly called for in film and video game soundtracks.
+Los Angeles tuba players Tommy Johnson, Doug Tornquist and Jim Self have featured on many Hollywood recordings playing cimbasso, particularly since the popularisation of loud, low-brass heavy orchestral soundtracks.

 Etymology

 The Italian word cimbasso, first appearing in the early 19th century, is thought to be a contraction used by musicians of the term corno basso or corno di basso (lit. 'bass horn'), sometimes appearing in scores as c. basso or c. in basso.
-The term was used loosely to refer to the lowest bass instrument available in the brass family, which changed over the course of the 19th century; this vagueness has also long impeded research into the instrument's history.
+The term was used loosely to refer to the lowest bass instrument available in the brass family, which changed over the course of the 19th century.
+In the mid-20th century the word cimbasso began to be used in German-speaking countries to refer to slide contrabass trombones in F. This vagueness long impeded research into the instrument's history.

 History

 The first uses of a cimbasso in Italian opera scores from the early 19th century referred to a narrow-bore upright serpent similar to the basson russe (lit.
 'Russian bassoon'), which were in common use in military bands of the time.
 These instruments were constructed from wooden sections like a bassoon, with a trombone-like brass bell, sometimes in the shape of a buccin-style dragon's head.
 Fingering charts published in 1830 indicate these early cimbassi were most likely to have been pitched in C.

 Later, the term cimbasso was extended to a range of instruments, including the ophicleide and early valved instruments, such as the Pelittone and other early forms of the more conical bass tuba.
 As this progressed, the term cimbasso was used to refer to a more blending voice than the "basso tuba" or "bombardone", and began to imply the lowest trombone.